-Having won the largest number of seats in the recent local elections, we are pleased to share our priorities for moving the city forward in line with the City Vision.
+Having won the largest number of seats in the recent local elections, we are pleased to share our priorities in for moving the city forward in line with the City Vision.

 A HAPPY AND HEALTHY CITY